JesusRondon2310/NFS-Carbon-Perfomance-Reworking/README.md

 There are several options for VlTed and OVGI:
 (make a backup of the files before installing the mod you know)

-1. Each Car has a .nfsms, so you can try each one individually, they are in different folders, one is for vanilla and another for the improvement mod.
+1. Each Car has a `.nfsms`, so you can try each one individually.

-2. There is a .nfsms that installs the performance of all cars instantly.
+2. There is a `.nfsms` that installs the performance of all cars instantly.

-3. And finally there is a folder that says Optionals that are just added and another that says Better Cameras which is the camera configuration that I use to play the game I put them there in case you want to try them :)
+3. And finally there is a folder that says `Optionals` that are just added and another that says `Cameras` which is the camera configuration that I use to play the game I put them there in case you want to try them :)

 ### Added Rev 1.0